-Technologies applying promising sustainable energy sources like biomass, water, wind and sunlight and new energy carriers like hydrogen need to be researched, developed, optimized and integrated into existing socio-technological networks.
+Technologies applying promising sustainable energy sources like biomass, water, wind, and sunlight and new energy carriers like hydrogen need to be researched, developed, optimized and integrated into existing socio-technological networks.
 At the same time, the energy market, embedded in the complex modern society, is changing as a result of internationalization and liberalization.
-Realizing this "revolution" demands for a new generation of specialized engineers and researchers.
+Realizing this "revolution" demands a new generation of specialized engineers and researchers.

-This programme has no specializations
+This program has no specializations